thaalesalves/amaranthtrpg/rules/sheet/merits.md

 You have an objective greater than any other thing, that gives your life direction.
 You don't care much about minor, casual problems, since your greater objective is everything.
 You will sometimes act in a counter-intuitive manner thinking that is the best course of action to achieve your goal, but that could be good.
 You get two extra dice in every roll related to your greater objective.
 Choose a greater objective and get the Narrator's approval.
 If you already have the [Obsession](/rules/sheet/flaws#obsession) flaw, you may not have this merit.
 ​
 ### Mage companion (1 pt.)
 The character is friends with someone who is a Mage.
 Although you may call on them any time you want, they might also need your help and you will need to go help them.
-This Mage is probably a student at the College of Winterhold or the Arcane University, but they may be a practitioner of any school of magic, as long as this is justified.
+This Mage is probably a student at the **[College of Winterhold](https://en.uesp.net/wiki/Lore:College_of_Winterhold)** or the **[Arcane University](https://en.uesp.net/wiki/Lore:Arcane_University)**, but they may be a practitioner of any school of magic, as long as this is justified.
 ​
 ### Magical resistance (2 pt.)
 You have a higher resistance to magic than usual, and spells affect you less intensively.
 Negative magic effect rolls will have their difficulty decreased by one.